Luca-Castelli/TrustAmigo/readme.md

 The application uses company data from Crunchbase's API.
 The free version only allows for a sample data download, so it's currently reading that in as a CSV.
 Ideally, with a paid subscription, the application would make periodic HTTP REST calls directly to the Crunchbase API using AppScheduler.

+I realize I should have certain files in my .gitignore such as the .env files, but given it's a project application with no real data or API keys, it's alright.

 ## GIF Demos

 Search for a company from the home page and view it's profile.